 Responsible Tourism for mature & senior travellers

-There’s a growing problem in the world’s most popular cities, this article provides commentary about responsible tourism for mature & senior travellers.
+Responsible Tourism for mature & senior travellers There’s a growing problem in the world’s most popular cities affecting the tourism industry, and this article provides context and commentary on responsible tourism for mature-aged and senior…

 In 2017, a local activist group in Barcelona lit flares and threw confetti at frightened diners in a popular tourist restaurant.
 They were protesting against what has been termed “overcrowding” – an issue that affects many key destinations across Europe and the rest of the world.
 Graffiti in Barcelona’s streets implores people to “Go Home”.